-Romantic Date nights in Dublin for Valentine’s day
+Romantic Date night ideas in Dublin for Valentine’s day

 With Valentine’s Day just around the corner, now is the perfect time to start planning some romantic date nights in Dublin.
 Whether you live in Dublin’s fair city or you’re just visiting on vacation, you’ll be pleasantly surprised at the amount of interesting and unique places there to spend Valentines Day.

 Here is a list of some varied and interesting things to do with your significant other on Valentine’s Day in Dublin…

 Hang Dai Chinese

 If you and your partner love Chinese food but want to try something a little bit more classy then Hang Dai is the place for you.
 It’s a unique Chinese restaurant on Camden Street.

 The inside of the restaurant is extremely elegant and designed to look like the inside of a subway.
 The atmosphere is extremely funky and the music is also great.
 They even have their own cocktail bar!
 You usually share a number of dishes and the food is absolutely gorgeous.
 Their duck is famous and sometimes has its own waiting list.

 Sova Vegan Butcher